 Methods of production also vary between projects, but the commitment to an activated substrate, with specific Dobbin Mill papers designed and produced for each artist book, has created a definitive look to all Dobbin Books.

 Dobbin Mill is a hand papermaking studio in New York City, founded in 1989.
 Located in Greenpoint, Brooklyn, with easy access to Manhattan and the other boroughs, the studio offers spacious facilities: a professional papermaking studio, an artist book studio, a courtyard for working outdoors, and a papermaker’s garden.

 The focus of the work in the Mill is the production of Silverberg’s artwork.
 It additionally produces the paper used in Dobbin Books’ artist book collaborations.

 Dobbin Mill has a commitment to educating others about hand papermaking.
-As such, each year, Silverberg takes one or two interns into her studios to gain knowledge and practice in the field.
+As such, each year, Silverberg takes one intern into her studios to gain knowledge and practice in the field.
 She also teaches workshops in a wide range if subjects concerning the book artist, paper artist, and papermaker.